gatlin/gatlin.github.com/essays/src/twittermonad.md

 transformers but the good news is with a language extension enabled you can automatically derive everything you need, as shown above. [^2]

-Now we need a way of taking evaluating `Twitter` commands with user-supplied `Credentials` that automatically sets up and tears down a connection `Manager`:
+Now we need a way of  evaluating `Twitter` commands with user-supplied `Credentials` that automatically sets up and tears down a connection `Manager`:

 ```haskell